linuxmuster/linuxmuster-linbo7/README.md

 * images are placed in subdirectories of /srv/linbo/images.
 * More performant image deployment based on ctorrent and [opentracker](https://erdgeist.org/arts/software/opentracker/).

-## In planning:
-* start.conf in yaml format.
-* step by step changeover of the scripting to python.
-* differential imaging.
-* switch to new ntfs3 kernel driver.
-* secure boot support.

 ## Build environment

 ### Source tree structure